 Linseed and Tung Oil

 Although they are natural, legally 0-VOC, and technically non-toxic, they do offgas aldehydes (and other compounds), that can be bothersome for the chemically sensitive.

-I look at additives including possible metals, chemicals added, which compounds they offgas and when do they fully cure.
+I look at additives including possible metals, chemicals added, as well as which compounds they offgas and when they fully cure.

 Hemp Oil Finish